forging2012/m157q.github.io/content/posts/vocabulary-of-fifty-shades-of-grey.md

 Slug: vocabulary-of-fifty-shades-of-grey
 Date: 2015-07-25 23:30:39
 Authors: m157q
-Category: Vocabulary
+Category: Life
-Tags: Fifty Shades of Grey, English, Movie
+Tags: Vocabulary, Fifty Shades of Grey, English, Movie
 Summary: Lots of jargon about the Submissive and the Dominant thing. lol
 Modified: 2015-10-27 12:36